vleeuwenmenno/ssh-report-telegram/README.md

 5. Enter your bot API token
 6. Try logging in

+## Spam default welcome message?

+You can disable the Debian message with

+    sudo chmod -x /etc/update-motd.d/*

+And sometimes you also need to do

+    touch ~/.hushlogin

+## Custom welcome message from ssh-report

+You can change `/etc/profile` here you can update the line right after `if [ "$?" -eq "40" ]; then`
+<br/>Just remove `/usr/bin/ssh-report welcome` and add your own script there.

 ## Don't know how to get the chat id/bot token?

 Have a look at this StackOverflow